WhatsApp New Privacy Policy Controversy in India: Key Points and FAQs

 The ministry has specifically asked WhatsApp to

+MeitY has also expressed concern that the new privacy policy may violate Indian laws, including the Personal Data Protection Bill.
 WhatsApp responds to MeitY’s concerns, saying that they will offer full commitment to protect the privacy of its users in India.
 The company has also said that it is working with MeitY to address the ministry’s concerns.
-Also Read: Redmi K40 Series mobile phone to launch as Xiaomi Mi 11X Series in India
+Also Read: OnePlus 10 Pro render leaked online; reveals specification details about the upcoming smartphone

 The Indian government is considering various options under the law to take action against WhatsApp if the company does not withdraw its new privacy policy, according to a report by the Ministry of Electronics and Information Technology (MeitY).
-MeitY has said that it has a sovereign responsibility to protect the rights and interests of Indian citizens and that it is concerned that the new privacy policy may violate Indian laws, including the Personal Data Protection Bill.
+Also Read: Mid-Range Phones; Samsung Galaxy A13, Galaxy A23, Galaxy M23, Galaxy M33

 Some of the actions that the Indian government could take against WhatsApp include: